alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/39-baptism/39-baptism.md

 _Rom.
 6:3-6_ — Baptism, a symbol of the resurrection, represents death and burial of the old life and emergence to new life in Jesus.

 _Acts 2:38_ — "Repent and be baptized."
-Mk.16:16 Whoever believes and is baptized shall be saved.
+Mk.
+16:16 Whoever believes and is baptized shall be saved.

 _Acts 2:41,42_ — They that gladly received His word were baptized.
 They continued steadfastly in the apostles' doctrine-instruction (see also Matt.
 28:19,20).